kparc/kcc/README.md

   ^
 type error

- @@42                  /what is type name of a type name of 42?
+ @@42                  /what is type name of a type name of int?
  █
 ```